ROC-HCI/hal/README.md

 # HAL: Inducing Human-likeness in LLMs with Alignment

-Training and evaluation code for the HAL (Human-likeness Alignment) project, which uses Direct Preference Optimization (DPO) to align language models to exhibit more human-like characteristics.
+Training and evaluation code for the HAL (Human Aligned LLM) paper, which uses Direct Preference Optimization (DPO) to align language models to exhibit more human-like characteristics.

 ## Project Structure